 This casserole has a layer of mashed potatoes, then a layer of cauliflower gravy, then a final layer of minced broccoli.
 The mashed potato layer has an undetectable can of white beans mixed in for protein.
 The gravy is made of puréed cauliflower as well as mushrooms.
 This ultimate comfort food of a casserole is creamy, dreamy, and a must-make for dinner.

-Mashed Potato Casserole With Broccoli and a Cauliflower Gravy [Vegan]
+Mashed Potato Casserole With Broccoli and Cauliflower Gravy [Vegan, Gluten-Free]

 For the Mashed Potatoes: